shammur/SemEval2022Task3/README.md

 where LABEL is for binary classification task and SCORE is for the regression task.
 SCORE: represent average of the assigned score (1-7) given by the annotator.
 Details of scales and agreements will be elaborated/updated later.
 The LABEL (1/0) is assigned based on the regression score.

+## TEST DATA with scores/labels are now Available.

+The folder <data/test/official_test_set_with_labels> now includes test file for each subtasks for all the three languages with the labels/scores in addition to the constructions the sentences belongs to.

+File Format:  Subtask1
+<ID>	<Construction>	<Sentence>	<Labels>

+e.g.
+ID	Construction	Sentence	Labels en_0	drather	I would rather have Chianti than water .
+1

+Here constructions are:
+'andtoo',  'butnot', 'comparatives', 'drather', 'except', 'generally', 'particular', 'prefer', 'type', 'unlike'

+File Format:  Subtask2
+<ID>	<Construction>	<Sentence>	<Scores>

+e.g,
+ID	Construction	Sentence	Scores en_0	comparatives	I like governors more than farmers.
+5.83

+Here constructions are:

+'andtoo', 'butnot', 'comparatives', 'ingeneral',	'particular', 'type', 'unlike'

 ## Evaluation Measures
 The official evaluation metrics for the Classification tasks are: